MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-get-started.md

 ## Shared responsibility model for carbon

 As mentioned earlier, an application’s impact on carbon emission isn't solely limited to the cloud infrastructure but will span several technologies and points of usage.
 The first step of the cloud efficiency (cost + carbon) paradigm is optimizing the cost of the application.
-Refer to the cost optimization pillar for additional info.
+Refer to the cost optimization pillar for more info.

 We're already familiar with all the cost management guidelines.
 Optimizing carbon emissions means to make your applications and architectures carbon aware, score them against a benchmark or proxy to measure any improvement or status change, and take any available actions to reduce emissions according to the situation and workload.